Veridise/veridise-docs/orca/getting_started/running_orca_through_saas.md

 ![image](img/organization_screen.png)

 You should have access to a private repo only for you.
-If you want access to other organizations, currently it will be manually granted by the SaaS team.
 Upon clicking it you will be taken to this main menu for the organization.

-## Using SaaS
+## Using AuditHub

-You should now have access to the Veridise SAAS platform.
+You should now have access to the Veridise AuditHub platform.
 You should see the following page:

 ![image](img/main_page.png)

-If you see something like this, congratulations.
-You now have access to the garden of Earthly delights that is, SaaS.

 ### Selecting an Existing Project